Quantum-classical correspondence in spin-boson equilibrium states at arbitrary coupling: Quantum to classical limit in the weak coupling approximation

-We can then calculate the expectation values of $\Sz$ and $\Sx$ from this result.
+To evaluate $\rhowk$ we then have a number of sums to evaluate, and from that expression we can then calculate the expectation values of $\Sz$ and $\Sx$.
 The calculation of these quantities is made `easier' by the fact that $\tauS$ is diagonal in the $\Sz$ basis, and that $\expval{\Sy} = 0$.
+After somewhat lengthy but straightforward calculations we find that